-For information on obtaining reprints of this article, please send e-mail to: tvcg@computer.org, and reference IEEECS Log Number TVCG-2008-07-0099.
-Digital Object Identifier no. 10.1109/TVCG.2009.41. the loss of compactness.
+Polygonization is the most common method of rendering implicit surfaces [1].
+Dynamic implicit surfaces with changing topology poses great challenges to this process.
+The implicit form allows compact and exact definition of surfaces.
+Converting them to triangles or particles compromises on both compactness and exactness.
+Exactness can be retained by the use of large numbers of small triangles, but at the loss of compactness.
 Direct rendering using ray tracing performed on the GPU can retain both.
-The computing power of the GPUs grows at more than double the rate predicted by Moore's law, while the bandwidth from the CPU to the GPU lags behind seriously.
-Thus, compact representations that are light on communications and raytracing-like techniques that are heavy on computations will suit them ideally.
-General, recursive ray tracing is difficult on the GPUs.
-Simple algorithms that fit their restricted architecture will have higher performance than those that are efficient on a general-purpose processor.
-Computationally simple methods for ray tracing are needed for today's GPUs due to their constrained architecture and Single Instruction, Multiple Data (SIMD) programming model.
+The computing power of the GPUs grows at over double the rate predicted by Moore's law, while the bandwidth from the CPU to the GPU is lagging behind seriously.
+Thus, compact representations that are light on communications and ray-tracing like techniques that are heavy on computations will suit them ideally.
+General, recursive ray-tracing is difficult on the GPUs.
+Simple algorithms that fit their restricted architecture will have higher performance than those that are efficient on a general purpose processor.
+Computationally simple methods for ray-tracing are needed for today's GPUs due to their constrained architecture and SIMD (Single Instruction, Multiple Data) programming model.

-Ray tracing is an application ideally suited to the high computing and low memory performance of multicore and manycore architectures [2].
-Woop et al. argue for a programmable ray-tracing unit much like the GPUs and show an implementation using FPGAs for real-time rendering [3].
-Whitted and Kajiya propose using only procedural elements in a graphics pipeline to match the high computation power and low external bandwidth of the GPUs [4].
-Our work strongly endorses this line of thinking by extending exact and high-quality ray tracing to a large class of arbitrary implicit surfaces on the GPUs.
-Modeling using procedural or implicit techniques and rendering using ray tracing are likely to be important components of high-performance graphics in the future.
+Ray-tracing is an application ideally suited to the high computing and low memory performance of multicore and manycore architectures [2].
+Woop et al. argue for a programmable raytracing unit much like the GPUs and show an implementation using FPGAs for real time rendering [3].
+Whitted and Kajiya propose using only procedural elements in a graphics pipeline to match the high computation power and the low external bandwidth of the GPUs [4].
+Our work strongly endorses this line of thinking by extending exact and high-quality ray-tracing to a large class of arbitrary implicit surfaces on the GPUs.
+Modeling using procedural or implicit techniques and rendering using raytracing is likely to be important components of high performance graphics in the future.